 Proper sunscreen application goes beyond your face and body and there are places that need sun protection that you'd never expect.
 These neglected regions aren't spots we necessarily consider until it's too late and we're left with burns and damaged skin.
-To ensure we're ready to take on summer while keeping our skin healthy and protected, we had a handful of skin experts reveal all the places we overlook when considering sun protection—from head to toe.
+To ensure we're ready to take on summer while keeping our skin healthy and protected, we had skin experts reveal all the places we overlook when considering sun protection—from head to toe.

 Hair is not always going to be the best protection against harmful UVA and UVB rays, warns Sarah Akram, a master facialist and esthetician.
 "Make sure to wear a hat or remember to apply sunscreen to your scalp," she advises.
 "There are spray or mist sunscreens designed for scalp and hair protection."
 One of our favorites is this mineral part and scalp powder.

 Even though we're usually good about applying sunscreen to our faces, the ears are an extension we often miss.
 "The ears are a common area where skin cancer is found," warns Leila Aalam, esthetician and founder of Beuti Skincare.
 "When you apply your daily SPF to your face, also add to your outer earlobes."

 Yes, eyelids.
-"Eyes can be a tricky area because most sunscreens can be irritating to the eyes," notes Akram.
+"Eyes can be a tricky area because most sunscreens can be irritating to the eyes," says Akram.
 "My recommendation is to remember to grab a pair of sunglasses and a hat."

 How often do you apply sunscreen and end up washing your hands shortly after to get rid of the greasy feeling?
 It's something many of us are guilty of, but it's not doing any favors for our hands.
 "Sunspots or age spots on your hands are an area where we can see some of the first signs of aging," explains Akram.
+"When you wash your hands, you are removing any product or protection.
+It is important to apply sunscreen on the palms and back of your hands."

-Just as knees are an easy body part to miss when we shave our legs, they're an easy body part to miss when we're applying sunscreen.
-Cao says that the knees are "an area that is so susceptible to getting burned when you are spending time outside or at the beach."
-She reminds to make sure to wear SPF and apply regularly, especially if you are going to be in the water.
-"Of course, another option is to wear a long skirt or coverup," she adds.
+Cao says to make sure to wear SPF and apply regularly, especially if you are going to be in the water.
+"Of course, another option is to wear a long skirt or coverup," she says.